stayZ3RO/home-network-infrastructure-HA-DNS/README.md

 * Infrastructure ownership
 * High availability concepts
 * Observability and monitoring
-* Secure remote access design
+* DNS and traffic control
+* Real-world troubleshooting

 ---

 ## 🧭 How to Navigate This Project

 * Start with the README for an overview
-* Review each phase overview to understand design decisions
+* Review each phase overview for design decisions
-* Follow the step-by-step guide to replicate the setup
+* Follow step-by-step guides to replicate setup
-* Use screenshots to validate your own configuration
+* Use screenshots for validation

 ---

 ## 📐 Documentation Structure

-Each phase in this project follows a consistent documentation pattern:
+Each phase includes:

-### 1. Overview Document
+### Overview

-Explains:

 * What changed
 * Why it matters
 * Lessons learned

-### 2. Step-by-Step Guide
+### Step-by-Step

-Explains:

-* Exact setup process
+* Exact setup
 * Order of operations
 * Validation checkpoints

-### 3. Screenshots
+### Screenshots

-Shows:

 * Proof of implementation
 * UI validation
-* Before and after states
+* Before/after states

-This structure reflects real-world engineering documentation practices.

 ---